 4. Comprehensive Automobile Liability Insurance covering all owned and hired vehicles of $1,000,000 each person, $1,000,000 each accident for bodily injuries, and $1,000,000 each accident for property damage.

+5. Professional Liability Errors and Omission Insurance of $1,000,000.

 The insurance called for above is subject to the normal limitations and exclusions applying to each type of insurance; provided, however, that first dollar coverage shall be provided for each type.
-The Commission will be named as an additional insured on the policies referred to in 2, 3, and 4 above and such insurance shall be endorsed to require the insurer to furnish the Commission with ten (10) days written notice prior to the effective date of any cancellation of insurance.
+The Commission will be named as an additional insured on the policies referred to in 2, 3, 4, and 5 above and such insurance shall be endorsed to require the insurer to furnish the Commission with ten (10) days written notice prior to the effective date of any cancellation of insurance.